 When preparing to apply, build in as much time as possible to deal with unforeseen circumstances and unexpected delays.
 It is always recommended that proposals are submitted to the sponsor before the actual deadline.
 The internal deadline for routing the complete and final proposal to the Office of Sponsored Projects (OSP) is five full business days before the submission deadline.

-Inform OSP of Your Intent to Submit a Proposal
+Notice of Intent to Submit a Proposal